marcoguerri/marcoguerri.github.io/_posts/2017-02-18-ldpreload-constructor.markdown

 =======
 LD_PRELOAD is a great tool to "override" the behavior of a binary.
 This post explains how `attribute constructor` and LD_PRELOAD might affect the behavior of the process after execve syscall.

-A collection of notes on LD_PRELOAD, attribute constructor and execve syscall

 constructor, destructor and execve
 =======